substantial/choosy/README.md

 * Safe data exchange between apps
 * UI for adding/editing app information (rather than creating JSON files))

+### Stay Informed

+To hear about new releases and API changes please follow [@choosyios](http://www.twitter.com/choosyios) on Twitter.

 ## Contribute!

-We would _love_ your help with the items above!
-You're awesome.
+We would _love_ your help with the Roadmap above!
+We know you're awesome.

 Code critiques, pull requests, and ideas are more than welcome!
 Let's make native inter-app linking as easy as it can be, at least within 3rd-party apps.
 You can also contact us at choosy@substantial.com.

-To contribute new url schemes or updates to url schemes submit pull requests to the [choosy-data](https://github.com/substantial/choosy-data) repository.
+Critical to the success of Choosy is the URL schemes database.
+You can contribute new url schemes or add more actions/parameters to existing url schemes by submitting pull requests to the [choosy-data](https://github.com/substantial/choosy-data) repository.